-We have 12 teaching assistants who are trained to deliver interventions such as Read, Write Inc, Third Space Learning, ELSA, Talk Boost, First Class at Number, Reading Plus, Sensory Circuits, and Precision Teaching.
+We have 24 teaching assistants who are trained to deliver interventions such as Read, Write Inc, Third Space Learning, ELSA, Talk Boost, First Class at Number, Reading Plus, Sensory Circuits, and Precision Teaching.

+Every class has a deployed Teaching Assistant to support learning and deliver interventions.
+A child with an EHCP has a named Teaching Assistant to provide one-to-one support.
 Lessons are as inclusive as possible; adjustments are made and work is differentiated depending on need.

-Teaching assistants will support pupils on a 1:1 basis when a personalized curriculum is necessary
+Teaching assistants will support pupils on a 1:1 basis when a personalised curriculum is necessary.
 Teaching assistants will support pupils in small groups when children lack confidence or require support or reassurance with a concept or area of learning